-The hype surrounding the sumptuous & the epic saga Baahubali, earth shattering box office records and most of my cinephile friends going gaga over it, really made me curious to watch Baahubali.
-S. S. Rajamouli who ascended to fame with his two epic fantasy films; Magadheera and Eega, is back with two-parts fantasy film Baahubali.
-Baahubali is definitely an ambitious work of art [written by Vijayendra Prasad, who also wrote Bajrangi Bhaijaan] that deals with age long rivalry between cousins of a royal family of Mahishmati and related politics spanning over generations.
+The hype, earth-shattering box office records and most of my cinephile friends going gaga over it, made me really curious to watch the sumptuous and epic saga Baahubali.
+S. S. Rajamouli who ascended to fame with his two epic fantasy films; Magadheera and Eega, is back with another fantasy film Baahubali: The Beginning.
+It is definitely an ambitious work of cinema [written by Vijayendra Prasad, who also wrote Bajrangi Bhaijaan] that deals with an age-long rivalry between cousins of the royal family of Mahishmati and the related politics which spanned over generations.

-The kingdom of Mahishmati does look spectacularly amazeballs & the perfectly built huge sets does make an impression.
-The chase scene on snow covered mountains is breathtaking and the almost 30-minute long war scene was choreographed magnificently which does provide an edge of the seat thrill.
-It’s evident that Baahubali has already set a benchmark for jaw dropping visuals and stunning graphics in Indian cinema.
-But while the makers of Baahubali were busy in paying close heed to modern technicalities for its superior quality of VFX, they seem to have ignored the technicality in its writing and snubbed the human drama necessary to root for the characters in the film.
+The kingdom of Mahishmati does look spectacularly amazeballs & the perfectly built huge sets do make an impression.
+The chase scene on snow-covered mountains is breathtaking and the almost 30-minute long war scene was choreographed magnificently which does provide an edge of the seat thrill.
+It’s evident that Baahubali: The Beginning has already set a benchmark for jaw-dropping visuals and stunning graphics in Indian cinema.
+But while the makers of Baahubali were busy in paying close heed to modern technicalities for its superior quality of VFX, they seem to have ignored the technicality in its writing and completely ignored the human drama necessary to root for the characters in the film.